Phyllis Kahn: Personal life

 Kahn was married to University of Minnesota mathematics professor Donald Kahn for 58 years, until his death in January 2015.
+Her father-in-law was investor Irving Kahn, who lived to the age of 109.

 In 2004, Kahn was charged with theft for removal of Republican campaign literature from doorsteps of several houses.
 She pleaded guilty and paid a $200 fine.

 Kahn was a leading opponent of efforts by DeLaSalle High School in Minneapolis to construct an athletic field on its campus in her neighborhood on Nicollet Island, giving her views frequently at public hearings.
 Ultimately, the school was allowed to build the field.

+Kahn once ran a marathon in 3 hours and 17 minutes, and signed up for the 2002 Twin Cities Marathon.